 We cannot separate the importance of a sense of belonging from our physical and mental health.

 The social ties within the groups we identify with, that create our sense of belonging, help us manage stress and cope with difficult time.
-Managing stress and coping with hardships decreases the impact on your physical and mental health.
+Managing stress and coping with hardships decreases the impact stress has on your physical and mental health.

 A lack of quality social connections, and the support that they offer, can result in chronic loneliness.
 With long-term effects on physiological stress, immune function and cardiovascular health.